szakeetm/wbenny-ziplib-cmake/README.md

 # wbenny-ziplib-cmake

-Cross-platform CMake version of wbenny's ziplib, instead of the author's Visual Studio solution.
+Cross-platform CMake version of Petr Beneš' ziplib, instead of the author's Visual Studio solution.

 Tested on Windows, macOS, Fedora and Debian Linux.